'She takes it to a whole new level': Husker recruit Krause dominates, will play for fourth state championship

 Relish it one more time, sports fans, and try to watch.

-The Omaha Skutt senior helped make sure she’d get one more high school match with a 19-kill performance in the Skyhawks’ dominating 25-11, 25-14, 25-12 win against No. 5 Ashland-Greenwood in the Class B state tournament semifinals on Friday.
+The Omaha Skutt senior helped make sure she’d get one more high school match with a 19-kill performance in the SkyHawks’ dominating 25-11, 25-14, 25-12 win against No. 5 Ashland-Greenwood in the Class B state tournament semifinals on Friday at Pinnacle Bank Arena.

 The championship match will begin at 7 p.m. on Saturday and be broadcast on NET.

 The Nebraska recruits’ hitting percentage this season is .480, a remarkable number for an outside hitter.
-She averages 5.2 kills per set, also has a state-leading 88 ace serves.
+She averages 5.2 kills per set and also has a state-leading 88 ace serves.

-She’s helped Skutt win the championship each of her first three seasons, and had 15, 15 and 18 kills in the championship match.
+She’s helped Skutt win the championship each of her first three seasons, and had 15, 15 and 18 kills in the championship wins.
 She’s earned first-team Super-State honors every year.

 On Friday she had six kills in the first set, seven in the second and six in the third.

-As the match went on Krause just dominated, including a stretch where she had four kills in five rallies.
+As the match went on, Krause dominated, including a stretch where she had four kills in five rallies.

 It won’t always be this easy when Krause joins the Huskers next fall, but there are certainly ways she looks like a college player right now.